nbamford123/Acquire/README.md

 ## Why This Project?

 Exploring Deno's "code and go" philosophy - minimal configuration, built-in TypeScript, and serverless deployment.
+No node_modules or package.json.

 ## Architecture